fenago/python-networking-sysadmins/development/lab_guides/Lab_8.md

 ![](./images/C13963_08_09.jpg)

-Figure 8.9: The Help content in the example module
+Caption: The Help content in the example module

 Docstrings usually contain a title with a short description of the function and a body with further information about what it does in